lfn-cnti/bestpractices/use-case/README.md

 As part of any proposed best practices it is requested to provide 1 or more use cases showing where the best practice could be used.

-This folder contains different networking use cases, their description, example references, and other context for each.
+This folder contains different use cases, their description, references, and other context.

 Goal: